mtth/azkaban/README.rst

     project.main()

-From the command line we can now run :code:`python jobs.py --help` to view the list of all available options.
-E.g. the following command will create the archive :code:`foo.zip` containing all the project's jobs and dependency
+From the command line we can now run :code:`python jobs.py --help` to view the list of all available options (:code:`build`, :code:`upload`, etc.).
+E.g. the following command will create the archive :code:`foo.zip` containing all the project's jobs and dependency files:
-files:

 .. code:: bash